fameandpartners/website/doc/marketing/google_tag_manager.md

 ## The GTM Container Presenter

-A GTM container acts as an array, making it possible having multiple presenters configured at its initialization or appended afterwards
+A GTM container acts as an array, making it possible having multiple presenters configured at its initialization or appended afterwards.

 - Initialization